holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 An Agent's status, which can be retrieved from the Agent ID basis (that is, the Agent's public key), is a composite of:

 * Liveness of `AgentID` Entry, according to the above rules defined in Entry Liveness Status
-* Validity of every Source Chain action (that is, whether all `RegisterAgentActivity` transforms are valid)
+* Validity of every Source Chain action (that is, whether all `RegisterAgentActivity` operations are valid)
-* Linearity of Source Chain (that is, whether there are any branches in the Source chain, also determined during integration of `RegisterAgentActivity` transforms)
+* Linearity of Source Chain (that is, whether there are any branches in the Source chain, also determined during integration of `RegisterAgentActivity` operations)
-* Presence of valid Warrants received from other authorities via `WarrantOp` DHT transforms
+* Presence of valid Warrants received from other authorities via `WarrantOp` DHT operations

 ## P2P Networking